A whole New World of Adventure!

 This kayaking tour is designed to offer its participants a maximum adventure experience!
-At the beginning of the tour & before leaving the parking lot there will be a safety briefing and all equipment will be checked before the start of the trip.
+At the beginning of the tour all equipment will be checked for Safety purposes.
 Safety information for kayaking, the use of all equipment, and the characteristics of river will be discussed.
 Any questions and/or concerns will also be open for discussion and answered.
 Once completed everyone is to prepare themselves with the proper gear which should take about 5 to 10 minutes.
-At the entrance of the cave, your guide(s) will give some brief history of the ancient Maya, as well as facts pertaining to the use of caves and the geology of the area you are about to enter.
+At the entrance of the cave, your guide(s) will brief you on the history of the ancient Maya, as well as facts pertaining to the use of caves and the geology of the area you are about to enter.

 There are a series of rapids just inside the cave.
 When you exit each cave, you will have the chance to see the jungle canopy that surrounds the area and river.
 On the river, the guides alternate in front, middle and back of the group.
 You may see some wild life such as Tarantula spiders, howler monkeys and lot of birds.
 We will stop for lunch at about the 5th exit of the cave.
 This is the guide/s favorite lunch spot which features a magnificent view of the jungle hillside and this creates a spectacular swimming area with 10 foot crystal blue water.